Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 Once your tests run, new files will be created in the `recordings/*` folder.
 These files will have names that are relative to the tests that you have.
-There might be cases in which the recordins get outdated with the test files, so you might also want to add a way to clear the recordings on your `package.json`, like the following one:
+There might be cases in which the recordings get outdated with the test files, so you might also want to add a way to clear the recordings on your `package.json`, like the following one:

     "clear-recordings": "rm -fr recordings",

+#### Environment variables

+Since we make use of the `TEST_MODE` environment variables, we recommend you to take control of how you deal with environment variables for your tests.
+If you don't want to set environment variables, you can use a tool like [dotenv](https://www.npmjs.com/package/dotenv) to set them for you.
+Remember to do one or the other, not both, as dotenv will not overwrite your existing environment variables.

 #### Karma configuration